NTU dropout used fake degree to get hired at Walt Disney, Marshall Cavendish

 On Nov 23, Fonseka Wannerichega Hema Ranjini, 44, was convicted of two counts of cheating and a count of committing forgery.
 Two similar charges will be taken into consideration for her sentencing.

-Using the fake certificate to apply for jobs, Fonseka was hired by companies such as The Walt Disney Company, Marshall Cavendish and Scholastic Education International.
+Using the fake certificate to apply for jobs, Fonseka was hired by companies such as The Walt Disney Company, Marshall Cavendish and Scholastic Education International, earning a monthly salary of between $4,200 and $6,800.

-She dropped out of the university in August 2004 as she struggled to pass various modules and pay the tuition fees.

-In 2005, Fonseka used a computer programme to design a certificate that showed that she graduated from NTU in June 2004 with a bachelor’s degree in engineering with third-class honours.
+In 2005, Fonseka used a computer programme to design a certificate showing that she graduated from NTU in June 2004 with a bachelor’s degree in engineering with third-class honours.

 She told the court on Nov 23 that she made the certificate by adding her name and major to a template she found online.
 She printed the certificate on cardstock paper and laminated it.